Contents: Spring Wine Club, Tasting Room Open, Looming Drought, Small Verse

 BEEF SPECIAL: $1 SHIPPING

 Hard-to-shop-for, but important people on your holiday gift list?
-How about a 10 pound box of grass-fed ground beef ($110), or 20 pounds ($190), or a 25 lb. beef club box of mixed cuts (steaks, roasts, ground and extras, $300)?
-You're giving the gift of health--delicious, nutrient-rich grass-fed beef--and a gift that will be enjoyed well into 2020.
+How about a 10 pound box of grass-fed ground beef ($110) or 20 pounds ($190).
+Or go all-in for a 25 lb. beef club box of mixed cuts (steaks, roasts, ground and extras, $300).
+You're giving the gift of health--delicious, nutrient-rich grass-fed beef--and a gift that will be enjoyed well into next year.
 Club discounts apply. $1 shipping (use coupon code $1ship).
+We will ship all meat orders in January, after the holiday package rush, but we can send a gift card for you in December.
 Place your order here.

 CHRISTMAS HOLIDAY HOURS

 We are closed Christmas Eve and Christmas Day, and New Year's Eve and New Year's Day.
 We'll be open for business the rest of the holiday, our regular hours, 11-5 Thursday - Monday.
 Please make a reservation.

 At grape harvest time, my wife Lisa works a couple of days a week helping winemaker Paul and intern Luke sort fruit and clean the winery equipment.
 The boys work intermittently in great bursts, ebbing and flowing with the ripening waves of fruit.
 Starting in the pre-dawn and sometimes lasting into the night: they are sampling, picking, trucking, processing, punching down, pressing and barreling down.
 Lisa also does "the usual": bookkeeping, wine deliveries and cleaning of the greathouse, cleaning my clothes and soothing my ego.
 She does all that when she is not cooking meals for the crew in the winery or for friends in need or for her husband.
 This is not an elegy.
 It's a fond observation.